themeblvd/theme-blvd-shortcodes/readme.txt

 = 1.6.6 - XX/XX/2018 =

+* Fixed: Restored support for the theme's thumbnail icons to work with the `[lightbox]` shortcode in framework 2.7 themes.

 = 1.6.5 - 01/18/2018 =

 * New: Added support for the shortcode generator in framework 2.7 themes.